Pharmacy Technician Training

 A career in this field may require you to meet certain licensing, training, and other requirements that can vary by vocation and state.
 You should check with your state, local government, and/or licensing board to find out which requirements may be applicable in your state.
 Click here for contact information on state licensing/regulatory boards and certain professional licensing information.
-This is particularly important for residents of Louisiana, Massachusetts, Maine, Minnesota, North Dakota, Oklahoma, Utah, Washington.
+This is particularly important for residents of the District of Columbia, Louisiana, Massachusetts, Minnesota, North Dakota, Ohio, Oklahoma, South Carolina, Utah, and Washington.

 Ready to Get Started?